Commercial drivers major cause of road crashes in Central Region

 Taking stock of this year's activities, Ms. Affottey-Annang said despite the COVID-19 pandemic, the Authority in the Region had undertaken a series of road safety educational campaigns at accident-prone areas and in the communities.

-Going forward, she said, the NRSA would deploy personnel in collaboration with stakeholders such as the DVLA, Police MTTD and GPRTU, among others to ensure compliance with road safety regulations and behavioural change, especially among drivers.
+Going forward, she said, the NRSA would deploy personnel in collaboration with stakeholders such as the DVLA, Police MTTD, and GPRTU, among others to ensure compliance with road safety regulations and behavioral change, especially among drivers.

 "All and sundry must play their respective roles to reduce road crashes because, road safety is a shared responsibility," she appealed.